 - Has It Been Touching Another Toothbrush? – If you have a significant other or children, there is a good chance your toothbrushes are stored close to each other.
 It is important to avoid this since it can lead to bacteria swapping.
 If your toothbrush has come in contact with the bristles of another toothbrush, it is a good time to consider getting a replacement.

-- Do You Remember the Last Time You Replaced Your Toothbrush? – If you aren’t sure when you last replaced your toothbrush, it is fair to assume that is is time for a new one.
-A new brush will help maintain optimal oral health.
+- Do You Remember the Last Time You Replaced Your Toothbrush? – When was the last time you replaced your toothbrush?
+If you don’t remember, it is fair to assume it is time for a new one.
+A new toothbrush will help maintain optimal oral health.

-- Does the Toothbrush Belong to A Child?
-Kids’ brushes tend to need to be replaced more often since children are more likely to chew on the bristles, leading to fraying and damage.
-Pay attention to your child’s use of their toothbrush and, if necessary, swap it out for a new one if you start noticing signs of damage.
+- Does the Toothbrush Belong to A Child? – Kids’ brushes tend to need to be replaced more often since children are more likely to chew on the bristles, leading to fraying and damage.
+Pay attention to your child’s use of their toothbrush and swap it out for a new one if you start noticing signs of damage.

-- Check the Colour – If you notice any dark colour changes, it could indicate mold.
+- Check the Colour – If you notice any dark colour changes, it could indicate mould.
 In this case, it is important to err on the side of caution and replace your toothbrush.

 What Happens If I Don’t Change My Toothbrush Often Enough?

 If the potential for E. coli or Staph lurking on your toothbrush isn’t enough to convince you to replace it more often, consider the other risks that can occur from using a worn out toothbrush.

 One of the biggest issues involves the risk of gum damage, since old toothbrushes are not as efficient when it comes to removing plaque.
 This can lead to gingivitis, which can then lead to an infection if left untreated.